Crooksyyy/NHL/README.md

 ## Overview

+Welcome to the NHL Player Contract Analysis Repo!

-This project aims to analyze NHL (National Hockey League) players and their contracts.
-By delving into various aspects such as player performance and salary cap implications.
-This analysis seeks to provide insights into the economics and dynamics of NHL player contracts.
+This repo focuses on examining NHL player contracts, specifically exploring the relationship between player performance and salary cap implications.
+Through detailed analysis of player statistics and contract data, we aim to gain insights into the economics and dynamics of NHL player contracts.

+By employing statistical analysis and modeling techniques, our goal is to provide a better understanding of the factors that drive player valuations and salary determinations in the NHL.
+We hope that our findings will offer practical insights for teams, players, and fans interested in understanding the complexities of NHL player contracts.

 ## File Structure